tast4r/HeadlessX/website/README.md

 ### Domain Configuration

 1. Point your domain `your-subdomain.yourdomain.com` to your web server
+2. Configure environment variables in `.env.local` (see Environment Variables section)
+3. Build the website with domain configuration: `npm run build`
-2. Upload the built files to your server's web directory
+4. Upload the built files to your server's web directory
-3. Configure nginx or your web server to serve the static files
+5. Configure nginx or your web server to serve the static files

 ### Example Nginx Configuration